square/workflow-swift/MigrationGuide_v1.0.md

+# Workflow v1.0β Migration Guide

+## Removed APIs

+### SignalWorker

+`SignalWorker` was deprecated in Workflow v1.0α and has been removed in the beta.
+See details in the alpha migration guide, [below](#signalworker-reactiveswiftsignal).

+---

 # Workflow v1.0α Migration Guide

 Nothing fundamental about how you use **Workflow** has changed, though you’ll notice some of the APIs have been renamed and using `Worker` requires an additional import.